JavidMoradi/CS102-Project/README.md

 ### &nbsp; &nbsp; [ Insert Name Here ]

 ## Project Description
 &nbsp;  [Insert Name Here] is a desktop application that enables lab assistants to review the codes of students, and give better feedback.
 Students can also check their works, and their mistakes by using this program.
 [Insert Name Here] is an Integrated Review Environment (IRE) and only implied for giving/taking feedback on one or many java classes.
+Our program also employs a user-Friendly interface that improves the user experience by providing complete access to all the features with just one click.

 ### Features
 - Integrated Review Environment